 Furthermore, the UnCached accelerated mode is also available.
 This one adds a buffer for speeding up read of continuous addresses in memory.

 Inside the same Emotion Engine package, there is yet-another processor called Image Processing Unit or ‘IPU’, this time designed for image decompression.
-The IPU can be useful when a game needs to decode an MPEG2 movie without jamming the main CPU.
+As the successor of the MDEC, the IPU can be useful when a game needs to decode an MPEG2 movie without jamming the main CPU.

 Finally, the IPU also operates compressed High-resolution textures, which saves CPU usage and reduces large transfers.